• Oct 9, 2024

 • David Lapesa Barrera

-No, I don’t just mean trash.
-In Lean, waste refers to non-value-added activities that do not enhance the services provided to customers.
+In Lean terminology, waste does not simply refer to physical trash.
+It refers to non-value-added activities that do not enhance the services provided to customers.
 Examples include redundant data entry across multiple information systems, excessive waiting times (not just for passengers but also for airline team members waiting for others to complete tasks), and manual processes that could be automated.
 It's essential to distinguish these from necessary non-value-added activities, such as quality audits mandated by regulatory authorities.

 By eliminating waste, airlines can focus on creating value and enhancing operations.

 Reflect on your daily activities—how many truly contribute value to the customer?
-Have you ever sat through a meeting that didn’t add any value?
-If you work for an airline, you’ve likely experienced more than a few of those!
+Have you ever sat through a meeting that do not contribute measurable value?
+Such situations are common in complex operational environments such as airlines.

-And waste is everywhere!
+In complex organizations, waste can appear in many operational processes.
 The potential for eliminating unnecessary, non-value-added activities is enormous.
 By actively seeking out and addressing these inefficiencies, airlines can significantly improve both their operations and customer satisfaction.

 In the aviation industry, waste isn’t just an operational issue; it’s a financial burden that can significantly impact profitability.
 Identifying and eliminating waste should be a top priority, as it can lead to substantial cost savings in addition to improved customer satisfaction.